ttytm/vibe/README.md

 **Persistent Cookie**

 Share cookies between requests / sessions with a curl cookie jar file.

-The demo below does not provide real authentication data, for a "full" use-case scenario, change the payload data and requested URLs to actual addresses that require authentication.
+<em>The demo below does not provide real authentication data, for a "full" use-case scenario,
+change the payload data and requested URLs to actual addresses that require authentication.</em>

 ```v
 import vibe